AnlactH/Supreme-Automation-Bot/README.md

 #supreme Automation
 Its more of a watered down "bot" but really an autofill.
 Offers Proxy support, keyword search, and bit more.
-UNFINISHED FYI
+UNFINISHED FYI it's also somehow under 100 lines.

 Things to do
 find size